scramjetorg/transform-hub/docs/host/classes/Host.md

 ▸ **handleDeleteSequence**(`req`): `Promise`<`OpResponse`<`DeleteSequenceResponse`\>\>

-Handles delete sequence request.
+Handles delete Sequence request.
-Removes sequence from the store and sends notification to Manager if connected.
+Removes Sequence from the store and sends notification to Manager if connected.
-Note: If instance is started from a given sequence, sequence can not be removed and CONFLICT status code is returned.
+Note: If Instance is started from a given Sequence, Sequence can not be removed and CONFLICT status code is returned.

 #### Parameters